What is cost basis and what are tax lots?

 |Financial attribute options||

-What are the "More Complex" bonds that are subject to the cost basis reporting regulations starting Jan.
-1, 2016?
+What are the "more complex" bonds that are subject to the cost basis reporting regulations starting with Jan.
+1, 2016 purchases?

-The tables below provide details about the more complex debt instruments that are covered beginning in 2016 and their tax reporting implications.
+The tables below provide details about the more complex debt instruments that are covered beginning with purchases in 2016 and their tax reporting implications.

 |Variable rate (and stepped rate) debt instrument (VRDI)||Bonds and debt instruments with an interest rate that changes (or could change) over time.||Examples: Floating rate municipal bonds, corporate bonds and agency bonds.
 Ameriprise Step-Up Rate Certificates|